thi-ng/umbrella/CONTRIBUTING.md

 **IMPORTANT:** To avoid misunderstandings or disappointment, please always first submit an issue discussing any new feature or large refactoring before starting to code and submitting PRs.
-For small bug fixes or new examples it's usually fine without, though.
-I'm not trying to complicate things, but it's always a good idea to first talk about larger contributions and there're also various (sometime still unpublished) feature branches, incl. some existing WIP relevant to your issue / proposal...
+For small bug fixes or new examples, it's usually fine without, though.
+I'm not trying to complicate things, but it's always a good idea to first talk about larger contributions and there're also various (sometimes still unpublished) feature branches, incl. some existing WIP relevant to your issue/proposal...

 ### Fork it